 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 1.2 A complaint must be defined as: 'an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the landlord, its own staff, or those acting on its behalf, affecting a resident or group of residents.'
-N The new complaints policy correctly defines a complaint in this way at paragraph 2.1 Now compliant.
+Z The new complaints policy correctly defines a complaint in this way at paragraph 2.1 Now compliant.
 1.3 A resident does not have to use the word 'complaint' for it to be treated as such.
 Whenever a resident expresses dissatisfaction landlords must give them the choice to make complaint.
 A complaint that is submitted via a third party or representative must be handled in line with the landlord's complaints policy.
 N These points are correctly referenced in the new complaints policy at paragraph 2.9 Now compliant.

 1.4 Landlords must recognise the difference between a service request and a complaint.
 This must be set out in their complaints policy.
 A service request is a request from a resident to the landlord requiring action to be taken to put something right.
 Service requests are not complaints, but must be recorded, monitored and reviewed regularly.
 N These points are referenced within the new policy at paragraph 2.2 and 2.5 Now compliant.
-1.5 A complaint must be raised when the resident Υ This point is referenced within expresses dissatisfa with the response to service request, even the handling of the request remains or Landlords must not their efforts to add service request if the resident complains to their en if service agoing. stop ress the ne the new policy at paragraph 2.5 An expression of dissatisfaction with services made thro survey is not define complaint, though wherever possible, person completing survey should be maware of how they pursue a complaint wish to.
-Where lan ask for wider feedbabout their service also must provide cof how residents cacomplain. the the tade can if they dlords ack s, they This point is referenced within the new policy at paragraph 2.2 and 2.6 Now compliant.
+1.5 A complaint must be raised when the resident expresses dissatisfaction with the response to their service request, even if the handling of the service request remains ongoing.
+Landlords must not stop their efforts to address the service request if the resident complains. Υ This point is referenced within the new policy at paragraph 2.5 1.6 An expression of dissatisfaction with services made through a survey is not defined as a complaint, though wherever possible, the person completing the survey should be made aware of how they can pursue a complaint if they wish to.
+Where landlords ask for wider feedback about their services, they also must provide details of how residents can complain.
+Z This point is referenced within the new policy at paragraph 2.2 and 2.6 Now compliant.